davidgomezpr1/Python_Web_Scraping/README.md

 ## Conclusions

 - The data was succesfully scraped from the Amazon Website and loaded into the CSV file.
-- The function did its job and sent me an email when the price of the item 'JBL Tune500BT' went below the €40 mark.
+- The function served its purpose and notified me when the price of the item 'JBL Tune500BT' went below the €40 mark.

 ![](/Users/davidgomez/Desktop/Python Web Scraping/Email confirming headphone deal.png)

-- I was able to sell the item on eBay for €55 within three days, which got me a 37.5% profit.
+- Within three days, I was able to sell the item on eBay for €55, making a 37.5% profit.